An introduction to the adult training scheme

 All adults taking on an appointment in scouting are required to show that they have the skills needed for the role.
 Our Adult Training Scheme is make up of a number of modules and details of what training is required for different appointments can be found in the module matrix.

 We recognise there may be learning and skills that you have gained through your life experiences, and our training is designed to complement these with further opportunities to enhance your individual skills.

 Training is any learning activity that helps you to gain skills, knowledge or values.
-The most beneficial training, as far as The Scout Association is concerned, is that which helps you to fulfil your Scouting role more easily and with increasing success.
+The most beneficial training, as far as the scouts is concerned, is that which helps you to fulfil your scouting role more easily and with increasing success.